 Earthworm Jim (1995-1996) мультсеріал

-In 2021, a new game in the series, Earthworm Jim 4, was announced, which generated great interest among fans of the original.
-Although specific details about the game remain unknown, its development is being carried out with the participation of some original creators.
-As of now (2024), there is no information about release dates or project cancellation.
+In 2021, a new game in the series, Earthworm Jim 4, was announced, which generated significant interest among fans of the original.
+Although specific details about the game remain unknown, its development involves some of the original creators.
+Currently (2024), there is no information about release dates or project cancellation.

 Earthworm Jim (1994)